akouz/a_coos/README.md

 # a_coos
-Very simple Cooperative operating system for Arduino.
+Very simple COoperative Operating System for Arduino.

 Kernel uses about 1K bytes.
 Highly portable, no assembler code.
+System ticks 1 ms based on Timer0.